Speakers

 Born and raised in Red Deer, Alberta, Jessie fondly remembers her grandmother telling stories of growing up on the family homestead in Westlock, Alberta.
 Listening to tales of riding on horseback to school in the summer and on horse drawn sleigh in the winters sparked her interest in history.
 However, it was the stories of her great grandfather, who grew up in England and her 2x great grandparents who would visit from Scotland, that truly sparked Jessie’s interest in family history.

-Jessie is pursuing her Certificate in Genealogical Studies through the International Institute of Genealogical Studies and has been serving as the president of the Alberta Genealogical Society Red Deer Branch since 2023.
+Jessie is pursuing her Certificate in Genealogical Studies through the International Institute of Genealogical Studies and served as the president of the Alberta Genealogical Society Red Deer Branch since 2023-2026.

 Lianne Kruger

-Lianne Kruger, a member of the Association of Professional Genealogists, is a professional genealogist and speaker specializing in Canadian records, homesteading for U.S. and Canada, family history videos, and using technology in all aspects of genealogy such as Google Maps, Google Drive, and Evernote.
+Lianne Kruger, a member of the Association of Professional Genealogists, is a professional genealogist and speaker specializing in Canadian records, homesteading for U.S. and Canada, family history videos, and using technology in all aspects of genealogy.

-She is a member of the board and CFO for mitoYDNA.org, program chair for the East Coast Genetic Genealogy Conference, and on the Ancestry.ca advisory board.
-She has volunteered with Alberta Genealogical Society (AGS) for over 10 years, and is currently AGS President.
+She is a member of the board of mitoYDNA.org, program chair for the East Coast Genetic Genealogy Conference.
+She has volunteered with Alberta Genealogical Society (AGS) for 15 years, and is currently AGS Past President.
 She was awarded the AGS President’s award in 2020.

 She recently earned a Bachelor degree from Brigham Young University Idaho which included a Certificate and Associate degree in Family History Research.